 20 min walk from Palatine Hill

-Today, you merely see what’s left of the complex, but its splendor totally shines through the ruins.
-Unlike the Colosseum, this place isn’t super busy, so you can enjoy a peaceful stroll away from the large crowds.
-If you’re a fan of opera, you can also watch a spectacular concert at Terme di Caracalla!
+Today, you merely see what’s left of this complex, but its splendor totally shines through the ruins.
+If you’re a fan of opera, you can also enjoy a spectacular concert at Terme di Caracalla.
 You can check the concert program here.

-🎧 Top Tip: I highly recommend getting an audioguide as it will enrich your visit and help you better understand the history behind the Baths of Caracalla.
-To immerse yourself even more in the ancient Roman world, you can also grab a set of virtual reality goggles for an extra €7.
-With it, you’ll see the digital reconstruction of how each site actually looked back in the days, and it’s a super cool experience!
+🎧 Top Tip: To immerse yourself even more in the Baths of Caracalla, grab a set of virtual reality goggles at the entrance for an extra €7.
+With it, you’ll see the digital reconstruction of how each site looked back in the days, and it’s a pretty cool experience.

 4. Bocca della Verità (Mouth of Truth)